Paul-Ho-Wei-Jian/databricks_notebooks/README.md

 ---

-## Architecture

-Raw XML → Bronze (raw + validated)
-↓
-Silver (cleaned + enriched)
-↓
-Gold (denormalised + aggregated analytics)

----

 ## Bronze Layer

 ### Ingestion

-- Read `Posts.xml` and `Users.xml` from volume
+- Read `Posts.xml` and `Users.xml` from volume.
-- Declarative transformations written in PySpark
+- Declarative transformation using Spark, implemented in a Python notebook.
-- Schema defined using Databricks **Genie** for accurate struct inference
-  (avoids `inferSchema`, which can be slow or error-prone for XML)

 ---

 ### Bronze Data Quality (DQX)

-Data quality checks implemented using the Databricks DQX framework.
+Databricks built-in **Genie** feature provides a quick way to detect the correct schema struct type instead of Spark’s built-in `inferSchema`, which can be error-prone or slow.

+The following rules are applied:

-#### Error Criticality Rules (Quarantine on Failure)
+#### Error Criticality Rules (quarantined if failed)

-If these fail, records are split into a quarantined dataframe:

-- `Id` must **NOT** be NULL
-- `CreationDate` must **NOT** be NULL
+- `Id` and `CreationDate` must NOT be NULL
-- `CreationDate` must **NOT** be in the future
+- `CreationDate` must not be in the future

-Invalid records are separated for manual review.

----
+Records failing these rules are considered invalid and are quarantined into a separate dataframe for manual intervention.

 #### Warning Criticality Rule

 - `PostTypeId` must contain allowed values

-This is marked as **warning**, as new `PostTypeId` values may legitimately appear from the upstream source.
+This rule is of warning criticality, as new PostType IDs might be introduced in the source data.

 ---

-### Bronze Output

-- Valid records → Bronze Delta tables
-- Invalid records → Quarantine dataframe/table

----

 ## Silver Layer

-The Silver layer applies business transformations to clean and enrich Bronze data.

-### Transformations Applied

-#### 1. Tag Normalisation
+Takes in raw posts and applies the following transformations:

-- Split `Tags` column by `|`
-- Store as Python list (Spark array type) in a new column `TagsArray`
+- Split the `Tags` column by `|` and store it as a Python list in a new column `TagsArray`.

-#### 2. Post Type Mapping
-- Map `PostTypeId` to descriptive string values
+- Map `PostTypeId` to descriptive strings in a new column `PostType`.
-- Create new column: `PostType`

----

 ### Optimisations

-#### Full Refresh Logic
-- Performs full load only if the target table does not exist.
+- Performs a **full refresh** only if the post table does not already exist.

-#### Incremental Upsert (Delta Lake)

-Implements incremental processing using `updated_at`:

-1. Identify max `updated_at` in existing Silver table
-2. Filter incoming Bronze records where:

-3. Perform Delta `MERGE` (upsert)

-This reduces write volume and improves performance.
+- Implements **incremental upsert** by filtering only rows where `updated_at` in the new table is greater than the max `updated_at` in the old table.
+This reduces the number of rows that need to be written.

 ---

 ## Gold Layer

-### 1. Denormalised Analytical Table

-Creates a single wide table by joining:

-- Posts
-- Users
+- Create one denormalised table by joining Posts and Users tables.

-This produces a query-optimised dataset for reporting and analytics.
+- Create another table that collects all rows with the same tag into one group and counts the number of **unique posts** per tag.

+This allows analysis of how many posts use each tag.

 ---

-### 2. Tag Aggregation Table

-Creates an aggregated Gold table:

-- Explodes `TagsArray`
-- Groups by tag
-- Counts number of **distinct posts** per tag

-**Result Schema:**

-This enables analysis of tag popularity across posts.

----

-## Key Concepts Demonstrated
+## Summary

-- Medallion Architecture implementation
-- Declarative Spark transformations
-- Built-in schema struct generation
-- Data quality enforcement with quarantine pattern
-- Delta Lake incremental upserts
-- Gold-layer denormalisation
-- Aggregation modelling for analytics
-- Governance-ready design

----

-## Governance & Reliability Features

-- Data lineage via Unity Catalog
-- Delta Lake versioning & time travel
-- Audit logging
+This project demonstrates:

-- Quarantine pattern for invalid records
+- Bronze layer: raw ingestion with data quality checks and quarantine for invalid records.
-- Incremental data processing

----
+- Silver layer: cleaning, enrichment, and incremental upsert optimisation.
+- Gold layer: denormalised and aggregated tables ready for analysis.

+It follows the Medallion Architecture best practices in Databricks while maintaining data quality, reliability, and auditability.